+44 (0)1273 732 888

 It’s a method unique to Emphasis that’s successfully helped over 60,000 professionals across the world to transform their writing.

 Before any training begins, we ask individuals to submit an example of their business writing, typically around 500 words.
 It could be a work email or letter, a section of a report or some copy they have written for the company website – whatever they typically write at work.

 We then use our unique process to analyse this writing sample according to 15 key writing areas.
 This gives us a score in each writing area and tells us exactly what each person should focus on as a priority.
-(See how we used the same process to analyse the writing style of the manifestos in the UK government election of 2015.)

 The trainer will review the analysis before the course.
 This means they will have a solid understanding of the writing issues of every one of your people – from the very start of the programme.